isomerpages/enterprisesg-wmo/_faq/faqs-on-weights-and-measures-programme.md

 **12. I have just purchased a product which I think is short-weight, probably because a faulty weighing or measuring instrument was used.
 Where can I file a report?**

-You can file a report with WMO and provide the following information:
+You can email weightsandmeasures@enterprisesg.gov.sg to file a report with the WMO.
+Please provide the following information:
 * Date and time of incident
 * Location of incident
 * Product involved